Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 One game, and five minutes later, it was over — and her stay at the U.S. Open could proceed.

-Asked whether she considers herself a title contender, Williams answered: “I can not think that far.
+Asked whether she’s a title contender, Williams answered: “I can not think that far.
 I’m having fun and I’m enjoying it.”

 More AP coverage of U.S. Open tennis: https://apnews.com/hub/us-open-tennis-championships and https://twitter.com/AP_Sports